OLDER HOME or NEWER HOME?

 If you find yourself talking to a builder sales rep/counselor without the realtor being there, try to get the realtor on the phone to answer any tricky questions such as 'What kind of payment can you afford?"
 To answer that question too quickly, you give away your negotiating position.
 (Kind of like buying a car!)
 Instead, try to change the subject and politely ask them 'Could I see a list of all your Standard features for THIS plan?"
 Usually they will give it.
-Be sure to ask them for another list too - all the OPTIONAL Features that they charge extra in the same plan for?
-(Usually it's those 'extra' things in the model that make it look great).
+Be sure to ask them for another list too - all the OPTIONAL Features that they charge extra in the same plan for (Usually it's those 'extra' things in the model that make it look great).
 They usually cooperate.
 You can let your Realtor ask these 2 questions while you look around a bit.
 Two heads are better than one.
 Realtors have the weight of TREC the Texas Real Estate Commission) on their shoulders to serve the "best Interests" of the buyer that 'sales counselors' just don't have to follow.
 The process will go much faster and with less stress because we will help you get to the bottom of what you want to accomplish.

 Some important points for why use a Realtor:

 2. Get help.
 Use a Realtor/Buyers Agent and their "2nd pair of eyes and ears" that will show you many more similar properties for less than you realized, so now you gain perspective without pressure to buy from the crowd of builder's sales counselors - who might pressure you into buying something too quickly.